Get Shape Effective Properties from Presentations in Java

 Get the Effective Font Height Value

-Using Aspose.Slides for Java, you can get effective properties of Font Height.
-Here, we are providing a code that shows the portion’s effective font height value changing after local font height values are set on different presentation structure levels:
+Using Aspose.Slides, you can get the effective font height.
+The following code demonstrates how a portion’s effective font height changes after local font height values are set at different presentation structure levels.

 try {